YuvrajDs1/recruitment-agent/readme.md

-### Recruiter Workflow Agent
+## 🤖 Recruiter Workflow Agent

-This project demonstrates how to build an AI-powered recruitment workflow using LangGraph, LangChain, and Groq LLMs.
+An AI-powered recruitment assistant that automates the candidate screening workflow using LangGraph, LangChain, and Groq LLMs.

-The agent automatically:

-Categorizes candidate applications into Entry-level, Mid-level, or Senior-level

-Matches skills against a Python Developer job description

-Routes candidates to the correct outcome:
+The agent evaluates job applications, matches skills, and routes candidates to the right stage:

-Schedule HR Interview
+✅ Schedule HR interview

-Escalate to Recruiter
+⚠️ Escalate to recruiter

-Reject Application
+❌ Reject application

-The workflow is represented as a graph, making the candidate evaluation process transparent and easy to modify.
 ![alt text](image-1.png)

-#### 🚀 Features
+✨ Features

-Stateful Graph: Each step in the pipeline enriches the candidate’s application state.

-Experience Categorization: Uses LLMs to determine seniority.

-Skill Matching: Matches candidate skills to the job requirements.

-Automated Decision Routing: Candidates are either shortlisted, escalated, or rejected.
+🧩 Graph-based Workflow – modular and interpretable flow using LangGraph

+### 📊 Experience Categorization – classifies applications as Entry-level, Mid-level, Senior-level

+🛠 Skill Matching – verifies candidate fit for a Python Developer role

+⚡ Automated Routing – decides whether to shortlist, escalate, or reject

-Graph Visualization: View the workflow structure using Mermaid or Graphviz.
+🎨 Graph Visualization – view the workflow in Mermaid or Graphviz

+🔑 Groq-powered LLM – fast inference using Groq API